Want to plant your own wild flowers, but don’t know where or how?

 It is possible to grow wild flower seeds throughout most of the year, providing the soil is prepared but the months of March/April/August and September are generally most suited.

-Step 2) Where should I put wild flowers in my garden?
+Where should I put wild flowers in my garden?

 Ideally, you should plant your wildflowers in an area that gets plenty of sunlight.